Aatmaj9/Neural-Networks/Intro to NN/README.md

 Learning Rule: The method that adjusts weights and biases over time to improve accuracy.

-### Learning in neural networks follows a structured, three-stage process:

-Input Computation: Data is fed into the network.

-Output Generation: Based on the current parameters, the network generates an output.

-Iterative Refinement: The network refines its output by adjusting weights and biases, gradually improving its performance on diverse tasks.

 ### Layers in Neural Network Architecture

 Input Layer: This is where the network receives its input data.
 Each input neuron in the layer corresponds to a feature in the input data.